gary-jipp/lighthouse-tcp-http/README.md

  Routers determine the best path for information.

  Pretty soon universities, research institutes were using it.
-Lotsof competing standards.
+Lots of competing standards.
 Commercial licenses

  CERN - 1969  Tim Berners Lee.
 HTTP / HTML / Free!

  The modern interet was born!
 .
-#
-#
-#
-#
-#
 #
 ---

 ## HTTP 📬  (Software Protocol)